There's something dying inside us, in this modern world saturated with speed and distractions.

 Through my training and my support,

-I invite you to explore this path Kaula, this path of the Shakti.
+I invite you to explore this Kaula path, this path of Shakti.

 I pass on rituals, massages and practices that link breath, body and consciousness.